netdata/blog/content/posts/cmocka-testing.md

 But we face the same the dilemma as all agile teams: **How do we do this safely?**

 Safety means that we can move quickly without compromising the quality of our code.
-And because we want to move quickly, engage with our users' desires, and keep quality high, we're becoming very serious about adopting unit testing in our work.
+Because we want to move quickly, engage with our users' desires, and keep quality high, we're becoming very serious about adopting unit testing in our work.